sandptel/gsoc25/README.md

   - [ ] Debian
 - [ ] Beta Release

+> **Note:** Since COSMIC is still in early development (pre-alpha), this integration project is effectively in a beta/testing phase, which means the work is pioneering and in progress.

 ## How to boot into regolith + cosmic session ?
 We need to install the COSMIC components
 1. using the OpenSUSE Build Service first update the